iamakulov/echo-cli/README.md

 $ echo-cli Hello, world!
 Hello, world!

-$ # When passing an escape sequence, wrap the passed text into quotes
+# When passing an escape sequence, wrap the passed text into quotes
-$ # to prevent Bash from interpreting them on its own
+# to prevent Bash from interpreting them on its own
 $ echo-cli "Hello,\nworld!"
 Hello,
 world!

-$ echo-cli Hello,\\nworld!
+$ echo-cli "Hello,\\nworld!"
 Hello,\nworld!
 ```